-When a loved one passes before their life has ran its natural course, there is a profound sense of loss.
-The complex mix of emotions, of sadness and anger, is experienced differently by every surviving loved one and family member.
-While the attorneys at Johnson Law will never be able to fully experience what you are feeling, we will do our best to support you any way we can.
+When a loved one passes before their life has run its natural course, there is a profound sense of loss.
+The complex mix of emotions, sadness, and anger, is experienced differently by every surviving loved one and family member.
+While the attorneys at Johnson Law will never be able to fully experience what you are feeling, we will do our best to support you in any way we can.
 The most important service we can offer is promising to do everything we can to hold the person or company responsible for what they have done.
 A wrongful death attorney will fight for you to hold the at-fault party accountable for the life they have cut short.
-A wrongful death attorney from Johnson law will do so with compassion and care.
+A wrongful death attorney from Johnson Law will do so with compassion and care.

 There are a number of damages that can be recovered through a wrongful death claim.
 While nothing will ever bring your loved one back, making the wrongdoer pay for their actions makes a statement that when the standards in our community are violated, there are serious repercussions.
 The money they are forced to pay sends a clear message that their conduct will not be tolerated.
 Damages include:

 While Oregon law allows for family members to recover the above damages, there are numerous steps that need to be taken to successfully prepare a wrongful death claim for litigation.
 Seeking out and consulting with an experienced personal injury attorney at Johnson Law as soon after the death of your loved one as possible will increase the likelihood that we will be successful in forcing the wrongdoer to answer for their actions in a court of law.